 Scotland: Beautiful, unspoilt countryside and plenty to see and do but overall I feel it’s a better destination for more cultural and golf-related ventures.
 The skiing in Aviemore is not as bad as most people assume as long as it snows- which does also happen more often than you might think!

 Wales: Some of the best castles in the world and plenty of good watersports if you can brave the cold.
 A fun night out with a bit of a twist can always be had also in Cardiff.
+In recent years Wales has become famous for some of the most adventurous action holidays in the world.

 The best place in the world for skiing and snowboarding during the northern hemisphere’s summer.
 A very popular destination for every kind of holiday imaginable.
 Sunshine World has been organising holidays to New Zealand